rsakata40/Manuscript_Aneuploidy/README.md

 12. Analysis of marker genes of blastoids formed with E-cadherin over expression
 13. Anaysis of marker genes in aneuploid human embryos
 14. Analysis of marker genes in developed and poor quality human embryos
+- A small immunofluorescence image dataset is included to test codes which require computational analysis of images.

 ## Software environments